-It's commonly known as “GTA,” and is generally described as taking someone's vehicle without their consent with the intent to permanently deprive the owner of the vehicle.
+It's commonly known as “GTA” and is generally described as taking someone's vehicle without their consent with the intent to deprive the owner of the vehicle permanently.

-For example, under California Vehicle Code section 10851, the unlawful taking of a vehicle ( known as “joyriding”), it's unlawful to take or drive another person's vehicle without the owner's consent, when you intend to deprive the owner of possession for any period of time.
+For example, under California Vehicle Code section 10851, the unlawful taking of a vehicle ( known as “joyriding”) it's unlawful to take or drive another person's vehicle without the owner's consent when you intend to deprive the owner of possession for any period.

-If you have been accused of grant theft auto, in violation of PC 487(d)(1), you need to contact a Los Angeles criminal defense lawyer at Eisner Gorin LLP to review.
+If you find yourself accused of grand theft auto, in violation of PC 487(d)(1), it's crucial that you seek immediate legal advice.
+Contact a Los Angeles criminal defense lawyer at Eisner Gorin LLP to review your case.

 Legal Definition of Grand Theft Auto